-If he hadn’t contracted the flu, we might never have had Mickey Mouse.
+If Walt Disney hadn’t contracted the flu, we might never have had Mickey Mouse.
 Even though he was only 16 at the time, Disney lied about his birth year to sign up for the Red Cross Ambulance Corps at the tail end of WWI.
 Then he got sick.
 By the time he was ready to ship out, the war was over.

-Considering Wilson was President of the United States and he was dealing with the end of WWI, 1918 was a seriously inconvenient time to get sick.
+Considering Wilson was President of the United States and he was dealing with the end of WWI, early 1919 was a seriously inconvenient time to get sick.
 Not only did he get the flu, but he fell ill so violently and so quickly that his doctors were sure he had been poisoned.
 When Wilson was well enough to rejoin the “Big Three” negotiations a few days later, people commented on how weak and out of it he seemed.

 While the German Kaiser was undoubtedly upset to get sick himself, he had reason to be happy about the flu epidemic, or so he thought.
 One of his military generals insisted—despite the fact that the surgeon general disagreed—that the illness would decimate the French troops, while leaving the Germans mostly unharmed.
 Since Germany needed a miracle to win the war, the flu must have seemed like a godsend.
 In the end, it ravaged all armies pretty much equally, and Germany surrendered.